starfortai/starfortai.github.io/README.md

 "Stories are at the core of human experience, and every technological change paves the way for new forms of stories."

 We create engaging AI-powered interactive stories, i.e., conversational AI games, for kids to read, play and chat.
-* Educational experts or parents design stories, and the Starfort platform automatically generates games
+* Educational experts design stories, and the Starfort platform automatically generates games
 * 3D simulation of social scenes, global perspective + first-person perspective
-* AI NPCs interact and dialogue with children, while AI coaches provide guidance and encouragement
+* Agents as NPCs, social partners interact and dialogue with children, while social coaches provide guidance and encouragement
 * Incentive mechanism and economic enlightenment

 Starfort Curriculum: